 The pilot course was taught by noted documentarian David Houghland.
 The course built on the Foundation's educational efforts.
 For more than 10 years, the Princeton Review has saluted the Television Academy's college internship program, a summer program where students come to learn their craft from industry professionals, as the country's best.

-Among more recent educational programs affiliated with the Television Academy Foundation are the Fred Rogers Scholarship, a financial award underwritten by Ernst & Young for the Academy and given to an outstanding undergraduate or graduate student specializing in children's programming, and Journeys Below the Line, an educational DVD curriculum devoted to a variety of craft areas.
+Among more recent educational programs affiliated with the Television Academy Foundation are the Mister Rogers Memorial Scholarship, a financial award underwritten by Ernst & Young for the Academy and given to an outstanding undergraduate or graduate student specializing in children's programming, and Journeys Below the Line, an educational DVD curriculum devoted to a variety of craft areas.

 In 2005, Steve Mosko, Sony Pictures Television President, was named chairman of the Foundation, succeeding Tom Sarnoff who remains Chairman Emeritus.
 The Foundation also named an executive director, Terri Clark, to oversee all activities of the Educational Programs & Services Department and the Archive of American Television.
 At the time, 75 of the Archive's interviews were made available to students, journalists, scholars and TV fans online at Google.com.